Find an existing BER

-Check the SEAI National BER Register to see if your property already has a valid BER certificate or to review further details of the BER of a property being advertised.
+Check the SEAI National BER Register to see if your property already has a valid BER certificate, to download the BER certificate and advisory report or to review further details of the BER of a property being advertised.
 You will also be able to see the BER expiry date.

-To search the register you will need two of the following pieces of information about the property:
+To search the register you will need one of the following two pieces of information about the property: